Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Discussion

 Finally, we discuss the statistical consequences of a lens population dominated by early-type galaxies.
 Early-type galaxies are fairly homogeneous in their dynamical properties, their photometric properties and their stellar populations.
 There are trends with both velocity dispersion and redshift, but early-type galaxies of comparable redshift and velocity dispersion are likely more similar than dissimilar.
 While the homogeneity of early-type galaxies clearly is not perfect, assuming that they are completely inhomogeneous will underestimate the error budget when combining $H_0$ inferences.
-For example, in the context of the O-M anisotropy models, assuming that the anisotropy radius $r_a$ is a random variable for each lens (as \citealt{Wong2020} did, for example) means that any contribution from the uncertainties in the anisotropy model to the final uncertainties diminish with the number of systems as $N^{-1/2}$.
+For example, many time-delay cosmography studies used an O-M anisotropy model assuming that the anisotropy radius $r_a$ is a random variable for each lens \citep[e.g.,][]{Wong2020} means that any contribution from the uncertainties in the anisotropy model to the final uncertainties diminish with the number of systems as $N^{-1/2}$.
 If the lens galaxies are dynamically homogeneous, then essentially one value of $r_a/s$ (i.e., anisotropy radius in units of the scale radius), characterizes the entire population and the contribution of the uncertainties in the anisotropy model to the final uncertainties are independent of the number of systems.
+While the O-M model is not used in the most recent studies, the basic concept of this source of systematic error holds for any choice of anisotropy model.
 Homogeneous photometric profiles mean that the same argument holds for choices of the photometric profile.
 For example, \cite{Suyu2010} and \cite{Wong2017} note that using a \cite{Jaffe1983} model instead of a \cite{Hernquist1990} model changes $H_0$ results by only 1\%.
 But for a homogeneous population that shift has a systematic sense and so shifts all the lenses collectively in the same direction not as a random shift from galaxy to galaxy.
-For the photometric problem, this issue can be avoided by just using the measured photometric profiles to the extent that there are no systematic problems in the photometric models (which there are, see the discussion of color gradient above).
+For the photometric problem, this issue can be avoided by just using the measured photometric profiles as in \cite{TDCOSMO2025}, to the extent that there are no systematic problems in using the photometric models (which there are, see the discussion of color gradient above).